sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

    * Unified Database class
      * init establishes connection to sqlite

    * Query class
-     * has an instance of the database class as a parent
+     * has an instance of the database class as a `parent'
+     * has a query string
+     * think about recursive searching without actually calling sqlite every time

  * Issues to brainstorm: